SandraKla/Zlog_AdRI/README.md

 <img src="www/Logo.svg" width="225px" height="150px" align="right"/>

-**Shiny App for show Zlog value**
+**Shiny App for Consistency check for age-dependent reference intervals!**

-This Shiny App computes for each age group the zlog values of the preceding and the subsequent age group for different analytes, see the [Wiki] (https://github.com/SandraKla/Zlog_AdRI/wiki).
+This Shiny App computes the zlog values of the preceding and the subsequent reference interval for different analytes for each age group, see the [Wiki](https://github.com/SandraKla/Zlog_AdRI/wiki).

 <img src="www/shiny.png" align="center"/>

 ## Installation

-Download the Zip-File from this Shiny App and set the working direction to the order and run:
+Download the Zip-File from this Shiny App and set your working direction to this path and run:

 ```bash
 # Test if shiny is installed: